-The only exception is it does not work so well on surfaces that are wet or oily.
+The only exception is that it does not work so well on wet or oily surfaces.

-The ink in these marker pens also uses dies in addition to a chemical like an ethyl alcohol that prevents the ink to adhere to a surface permanently.
+The ink in these marker pens also uses dies in addition to a chemical like an ethyl alcohol that prevents the ink from adhering to a surface permanently.

-These painter’s pens can also be used on most surfaces except the wet or oily ones.
+These painter’s pens can also be used on most surfaces except wet or oily ones.

 3- Solid paint markers

-These markers are usually a single piece of solidified paint that is encased in a thin plastic or paper sleeve.
+These markers are usually a single piece of solidified paint encased in a thin plastic or paper sleeve.

 It is shaped in the form of a stick with solidified paint, much like a crayon.

-Solid paint markers are generally used while working on surfaces like external walls or outdoor wood material where you need to mark a thick, bright-colored line that does not easily fade away with water or other natural elements.
+Solid paint markers are generally used on surfaces like external walls or outdoor wood where you need to mark a thick, bright-colored line that does not quickly fade away with water or other natural elements.

-One of the greatest advantages of using these markers is they can be used on any material and surface with textures like rough, smooth, and rusty.
+One of the greatest advantages of using these markers is that they can be used on any material and surface with rough, smooth, and rusty textures.
 You can even use them over wet, icy, or oily surfaces.

 4- Liquid paint markers